aws-samples/serverless-patterns/elemental-medialive-mediapackage-cdk-ts/README.md

-# Live Streaming on AWS using RTP/RTMP sources
+# Live Streaming on AWS using MediaLive and MediaPackage

-This pattern creates a live streaming stack leveraging AWS Elemental MediaLive, MediaPackage for RTP/RTMP input sources.
+This pattern creates a live streaming stack leveraging AWS Elemental MediaLive, MediaPackage for any input sources supported by MediaLive.

 ![Concept](img/diagram.drawio.png)